daltonbr/CppSeries/025-Constructors/Constructors.md

 class Log
 {
 private:
-    Log() {}    // a private hiden constructor
+    Log() {}    // a private hidden constructor
 public:
     static void Write()
     {
     }

-    // if we don't want to suply a default constructor we need to be explicit Log() = delete;
+    // if we don't want to supply a default constructor we need to be explicit Log() = delete;
 }